-Course Offering: Fall Prerequisite: CS206 Corequisite: None
+Course Offering: Fall Prerequisite: CS206

 This course builds on Java course CS206 or its equivalent and covers advanced programming topics.
 Designed for the more experienced Java developer, the students are expected to have a good working knowledge of the Java programming language before taking this course.
 This course introduces students to advanced features and concepts of the Java programming language.
 Students will learn how to use inheritance, interfaces, exception handling, file input and output, and generic types, and how to incorporate graphical user interfaces (GUIs) into their programming applications.
 Students will also learn how to apply object-oriented design and programming principles to their programs.
-Course Offering: Fall only Student Learning Outcomes (SLOs) Upon successful completion of this course, students will be able to:

-- 1. Describe and apply advanced Java programming language concepts. - 2.
-Apply advanced object-oriented design techniques and programming skills. - Use Java advanced features to create fullfeatured, easy-to-use Java programs and Java applets.
+1. Describe and apply advanced Java programming language concepts.

+- Apply advanced object-oriented design techniques and programming skills. - Use Java advanced features to create fullfeatured, easy-to-use Java programs and Java applets.